 Little by little, their relationship is revealed to us, how they became friends, the promise they made to each other and the outcome.
-I would have liked to have seen more playful evidence of their young friendship, but ultimately their life long sacrifices speak volumes.
+I would have liked to have seen more playful evidence of their early friendship, but ultimately their lifelong sacrifices speak volumes.

 Inevitably the play becomes darker.
 Dan relives the horrors he witnessed during this time.
 Billy describes his time in purgatory and asks was it worth it?
 Do they remember us?
-The stage lighting becomes red to represent the blood shed.
-From Dan’s point of view it is the survivors, the veterans who are the forgotten ones.
+The stage lighting becomes red to represent the bloodshed.
+From Dan’s point of view, it is the survivors, the veterans who are the forgotten ones.
 This struck a chord with me as I’m sure it did the rest of the audience.
-The scene builds up to a climax with both actors talking at once almost imitating the conflicting voices during war.
-I have to praise both actors for their stellar performances especially during a two man show lasting 80 minutes with no interval.
+The scene builds up to a climax with both actors talking at once almost imitating the conflicting voices during the war.
+I have to praise both actors for their stellar performances particularly during a two-man show lasting 80 minutes with no interval.

 Without giving away the whole story, as you’ll want to enjoy it for yourself, Dan did honour his promise to Billy.
 When we find out the two reasons why he is back in Mametz Wood to try to put wrongs to right I was choked up and in tears.
 I cried for Dan, for Billy, for Billy’s widow, his son and also for everyone who fought in 38th Welsh Division, in World War 1 and indeed in any war.

 The Wood was commissioned by Artistic Director, Peter Doran to commemorate the centenary of the end of World War 1.
-As there is no longer anyone left alive who actually fought in World War 1 it is even more important that the artists, the poets, the playwrights and the actors keep telling the stories and helping us to remember.
+As there is no longer anyone left alive who actually fought in World War 1 it is of even greater importance that the artists, the poets, the playwrights and the actors keep telling the stories and helping us to remember.
 The Wood is a poignant tribute to all those involved in the First World War, we will remember them.